 Towards Zero - Tasmanian Road Safety Strategy 2017-2026

-The Towards Zero Strategy and Towards Zero Action Plan 2017-2019 targets Tasmania’s highest risk areas and deliberately focuses on those road safety initiatives that will gain the greatest reductions in serious injuries and deaths.
+The programs and initiatives detailed in the Action Plan are designed to target our highest risk road safety areas, deliberately focusing on those measures that will gain the greatest reductions in serious injuries and fatalities.

 Driving the Towards Zero Strategy is the long-term vision of a Tasmania where no one is seriously injured or killed as the result of a crash on our roads.

 While casualties per head of population and per registered vehicle continue to fall as more and more people use the roads, the total number of casualties has plateaued.

 Currently, around 314 people are seriously injured or killed on Tasmanian roads every year.
 This is totally unacceptable.

 In the short term, our target is to reduce serious injuries and fatalities to fewer than 200 by 2026.

 The road safety measures outlined in the Action Plan are underpinned by the 13 key directions identified in the Towards Zero Strategy.
 The aim of these measures is to get Tasmania on track to achieving our ambitious targets.

 Annual number of serious casualties (five year averages) in Tasmania since 1999 and our future targets.